Skip to content

 Run it with sensible defaults

 Using current annual salary of 50,000, current hours per week of 40, new annual salary of 45,000, new hours per week of 32, the calculation works out to 12.50%.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Current Annual Salary, Current Hours Per Week, New Annual Salary, and New Hours Per Week — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works